 If your employees’ weekends and workdays all blur together, then their minds and bodies never have the time they need to rest.
 While there may be some work-related activities that they need to –or even want to– take care of during their “time off,” it’s essential that they actually do have some time to relax and enjoy themselves in order to avoid burnout.

-While improving the work-life balance of your employees won’t happen overnight, and your particular company may not be able to integrate all of these strategies, adding any of these elements can have a drastic, positive effect on your employees’ morale and performance.
+While improving the work-life balance of your employees won’t happen overnight, and your particular company may not be able to integrate all of these strategies, adding any of these elements can have a drastic, positive effect on your employee's morale and performance.

+Now that you know how to improve work-life balance, build your next survey using methodologies to help you fully assess the internal health of your organization.
 Whatever strategies you choose to encourage a better work-life balance among your workers, you’ll want to start by assessing how your employees already feel about their work environment.